 Digital Gateway does not have a website.
 The opening hours for the mall are from 10 to 22 (10 AM to 10 PM), although the individual shops may have other opening hours.

 Claustrophobic, exciting, lively, cheap, long, and hot.
 That is a few of the words that describe Chinatown Market.
-The market is located in the narrow and almost 1-kilometre (1,100 yards) long alley Soi Wanit from where it scatters into the crossing streets.
+The market is located in the narrow and almost 1-kilometre (0.6 miles) long alley Soi Wanit from where it scatters into the crossing streets.
 Soi Wanit is also known as Sampeng Lane.

 Here, you will fight with other people for every metre you move, and often the fight will include scooters and trolleys overloaded with goods.